Software tool-set for automated quantum system identification and device bring up: Software Architecture

 \subsection{Model}

 A theoretical Physics-based model of the Quantum Processing Unit.
 This is encapsulated by the \texttt{Model} class which consists of objects from the \texttt{chip} and \texttt{tasks} library. \texttt{chip} contains Hamiltonian models of different kinds of qubit realisations, along with their couplings while \texttt{tasks} let you perform common operations such as qubit initialisation or readout.
-A typical \texttt{Model} object would contain objects encapsulating qubits along with their interactions as drive lines and tasks, if any.